jhollist/jhollist.github.io/cv.md

 ###Non Peer Reviewed Submissions (i.e., Letters, Magazine Articles, etc.)

 - Hollister, J.W.
 (2010).
 Ecology on the Web – 3 Years Old.
 Submitted to Ecology on the Web, Bulletin of the Ecological Society of America.
 91(2).
 - Morzillo, A. T., J. W. Hollister, C. A. Drew, M. E. Rocca, M. E. Baker, J. M. Bossenbroek, C. A. Mazzarella.
 (2008).
 A Young Scientist’s Guide to Gainful Employment: Recent Graduates’ Experiences and Successful Strategies.
 Bulletin of the Ecological Society of America.
 89(2)193-203.
-WED Contribution No. WED-07-
-178. Contribution No. AED-08-047.
+WED Contribution No. WED-07- 178.
+Contribution No. AED-08-047.
 - Hollister, J. W. (2007).
 Moving Forward with Ecological Informatics and Reproducibility.
 ESA News and Views Blog. http://www.esa.org/esablog/?p=62.
 Contribution No. AED-07-097.
 - Hollister, J. W. (2007).
 Natural Resource Management Partnership Annotated Website Link.
 Submitted to Ecology on the Web, Bulletin of the Ecological Society of America.
 88(2).
 - Hollister, J. W. and H. A. Walker (2007).
 Beyond Data: Reproducible Research in Ecology and Environmental Science.
 Frontiers in Ecology and the Environment.
 5(1):11-12.
 Contribution No. AED-07- 003.
 - Hollister, J. W. and L. M. Ernst (2001) Eelgrass Habitats get a Boost from Geographic Information Systems.
 Maritimes.
 43(1):16-18.

 ###Thesis/Dissertations
 - Hollister, J. W. (2004).
 Predicting Condition of Small Estuarine Systems Along the United States’ Atlantic Coast.
 Ph.D.
 Dissertation, University of Rhode Island.
 143 pp.
 - Hollister, J. W. (1997).
 An Analysis of Red Spruce Establishment Success in Highland County, Virginia.
 Masters of Environmental Management Project, Duke University.

-##Presentations (40 total):

 ###Special Sessions and Workshops